Primary Faculty

 Kenneth F. Schaffner

-Distinguished University Professor of History and Philosophy of Science; also University Professor of Philosophy, Psychology, and Professor of Psychiatry (secondary)
+• Professor of Philosophy, Psychology, and Psychiatry (secondary)

 Recent Courses Taught